BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 ### The challenge of LRUD navigation
 The trouble starts when we stop using pointer interactions and start testing keyboard-based LRUD navigation.
-Cypress can easily simulate key presses, but it has no idea what’s currently focused on the page and focus is everything in LRUD.
+Cypress can easily simulate remote key presses as keyboard events, but it has no idea what’s currently focused on the page and focus is everything in LRUD.
 Every navigation step is relative: pressing the `right` key only makes sense if the correct item is focused before the key event.

 In a simple navigation test like:
 ```gherkin